InjectiveLabs/injective-docs/docs/develop/modules/injective/exchange/04_state_transitions.md

 - Reset the params for `MakerFeeRate`, `TakerFeeRate`, `RelayerFeeShareRate`, `MinPriceTickSize`, `MinQuantityTickSize` and `Status` if not empty, if empty keep as it is.
 - Validate `MakerFeeRate` is bigger than `TakerFeeRate`.

-## Derivative market param update proposal
+## Derivative Market Param Update Proposal

 Derivative market param update is handled by `DerivativeMarketParamUpdateProposal` which consists of `Title`, `Description`, `MarketId`, `InitialMarginRatio`, `MaintenanceMarginRatio`, `MakerFeeRate`, `TakerFeeRate`, `RelayerFeeShareRate`, `MinPriceTickSize`, `MinQuantityTickSize` and `Status`.